Doctor of Philosophy (PhD) in Atmospheric Science

 GEOG 716, Advanced Geostatistics

-Two-day (non-credit) orientation before classes begin in the fall semester
+Half-day (non-credit) orientation before classes begin in the fall semester of your first year

 GEOG 980 (Seminar in Geography: Colloquium) for 1 credit hour during each of the first two semesters of residence at KU.